crescent-igor/Chelf-PayPal-VAP-FinalAssignment/README.md

 </p>
 YAML schema on swagger for Chelf

 This repository contains the schema for the proposed API called "Chelf" as part of the value added program conducted at VIT.
+It is a play on words with Chef and self, as it defines the motive behind the appication, everyone has a chelf in them.

 ![alt text][diag]